Department of Materials Science and Engineering

 - The Committee will vote “Acceptable” or “Unacceptable” on the Candidacy Examination and make recommendations regarding both the chosen topic and its scope (appropriate, too wide or too narrow), as well as the student's preparedness in the field of study.

-- The Candidacy Committee serves as the Final Examining Committee for the thesis defense, except in extenuating circumstances to be adjudicated by the Department Head.
+- The Candidacy Committee serves as the Final Examining Committee.

-- The student must submit a draft of the thesis to the thesis advisor no less than 30 working days prior to the proposed date for the Thesis defense.
+- The student must submit a thesis draft to the thesis advisor no less than 30 working days prior to the proposed Thesis Defense date.
 However, it is general practice that the student and thesis advisor collaborate continually for several months on the thesis draft.

-- A draft of the thesis that has been approved by the thesis advisor must be submitted to the Committee no less than 15 working days prior to the proposed Thesis Defense date.
-It is the student’s responsibility to insure that the Committee members will be available during the proposed time period for both reading the thesis and attending the defense.
+- A thesis draft approved by the thesis advisor must be submitted to the Committee no less than 15 working days prior to the proposed Thesis Defense date.
+The student must insure that the Committee will be available for both reviewing the thesis and attending the defense.

-- The thesis advisor serves as the chairperson of the thesis defense meeting.
+- The thesis advisor will chair the Thesis Defense meeting.

 - The student should prepare no more than a one-hour oral presentation of the thesis emphasizing the relevance and principal achievements of the work.
 It is common for the Committee members to ask short questions of a clarification nature throughout the presentation, and the student should be prepared to answer these questions accordingly.